rishisareen/rishisareen.github.io/blog/_posts/2025-09-13-Protein-Myths.md

 **Reality Check:** That's like saying water is only for marathon runners.
 Everyone needs protein, whether you exercise or spend your day perfecting the art of Netflix browsing.
 Your body is constantly rebuilding itself, and it needs protein for that 24/7 construction work.

 ### **Myth 9: Protein heavy lagta hai, digest nahi hota!"**
 **Reality Check:** Most people digest protein just fine.
-If you feel uncomfortable, it's usually the extra fiber (from eating tons of dal) or lactose (from that third glass of milk), not the protein itself.
+If you feel uncomfortable, it's usually the extra fiber (from eating tons of dal), lactose (from that third glass of milk), or sulfur compounds in eggs that cause bloating—not the protein itself.
 Your digestive system isn't as delicate as you think.

 ### **Myth 10: Soy nuggets or soy protein raise estrogen.**
 **Reality Check:** Soy contains phytoestrogens, which are about as similar to human estrogen as a bicycle is to a Ferrari : technically in the same category, but not even close in power.
 Normal soy consumption is perfectly safe and gives great protein, especially for vegetarians.